RSS-Bridge/rss-bridge/README.md

 # Or last ditch effort (CAREFUL)
 rm -rf /var/www/rss-bridge/cache/ && mkdir /var/www/rss-bridge/cache/
 ```

+### How to fix "attempt to write a readonly database" (sqlite)

+The sqlite cache file is not writeable.

+    chown -v rss-bridge:rss-bridge cache/cache.sqlite

+### How to fix "Unable to prepare statement: 1, no such table: storage" (sqlite)

+    rm cache/cache.sqlite

 ### How to create a new bridge from scratch